 To give a residual amount or remaining interest:

 …the rest, residue and remainder of my estate after all debts, expenses and taxes have been paid and all the general and specific bequests have been made, to be used by Los Altos Community Foundation for its general purposes.”

-Please telephone our office if your client is transferring shares to Los Altos Community Foundation.
-We need to know the name and number of shares being transferred.
+Please telephone our office if you are donating shares to Los Altos Community Foundation.
+We need to know the donor name, name of stock, and number of shares being transferred.

 Please contact Joe Eyre at the Los Altos Community Foundation if you have any additional questions.

 Los Altos Community Foundation is recognized by the IRS as a 501(c)(3) nonprofit charitable organization.
 All gifts are tax deductible to the fullest extent of the law.
 Los Altos Community Foundation’s Federal Tax ID is 77-0273721